Akhathuto/Edgtec-Trends/README.md

 ### Ownership

-`utrend` is driven by the vision of its directors:
+`EdgTec` is driven by the vision of its directors:
 - **Ranthutu Lepheane** (r.lepheane@outlook.com)
 - **Siphosakhe Mathews Msimango** (siphosakhemsimanngo@gmail.com)
 </details>